Translations of medieval texts

 The initial focus will be on medieval texts that I have researched for educational purposes for heritage projects and television work.
 I will be adding more translations as I complete them.

-Translation of recipes from Fourme of Cury, the focus of my ongoing book project, will not appear here, but will be available in my book once it is published.
+Translations of recipes from Fourme of Cury, the focus of my ongoing book project, will not appear here, but will be available in my book once it is published.
 You will, however, find some translations from that medieval cookery book and other medieval culinary collections throughout my blog, though these are all subject to revision/editing.

 One final thing: these translations will be ‘live’ in the sense that I reserve the right to make corrections and refinements, though I shall endeavour to indicate when and where such amendments have been made.